Xingyu025/FinAI-Contest/finai_contest/tutorial/tutorial.md

 ### Steps to organize and evaluate an environment
 #### 1. Run Orginal Code
-Run provided example tests in the project, plug in the same data from yahoofinance, and collect account values as results for comparison.
+Run the project’s reference scripts/notebooks on the same Yahoo Finance data, and collect equity curve as results for comparison.

 #### 2. Reproduce in our pipeline
-Plug in the environment to our pipelines.
-Compare with results of the original code.
-This serves to ensure the consistency of our reproduction with the original code.
+Integrate the environment into our pipelines.
+Compare obtained results with results from the original code.
+This ensures the consistency of our reproduction with the original code.
 Then, compare the trading performance with the baselines on unified performance metrics.
 #### 3. Standardize the environment
-Refactor the code for the environment to maintain the same state, action, reward design, following the standard format, including method design (name, arguments, returns) and parameter design and naming.
-The environment should follow the standard Gymnasium-Style.
+Refactor to follow the standard Gymnasium-Style, with unified method design (name, arguments, returns) and parameter design and naming, while maintaining the same state, action, reward design.

 ### Setting up the pipeline
 1. Create your own fork of the Repository